 Do you feature men on the blog?

 Hmm… in some contexts.
-We like our artists, bands, businesses featured on here to be at least 50% female or have a strong femme or nonbinary representation within the group.
-But, generally we stick to the girl power with our content here.
+We prefer our featured artists, bands, businesses featured on here to be at least 50% female or have a strong femme or nonbinary representation within the group.
+That means that we are generally sticking to the girl power w/ our content here.

 Girl Gang Music was founded in 2016 by music artist and activist Jen Miller.
 Read about the inspiration behind the idea and Jen’s first-hand letter to readers here.